-- A. Elected Officials or Department Heads and the County Administrator shall be responsible for ensuring compliance with this policy. - B. All criminal background, MVR and primary verification checks will be conducted and processed under the provisions of the Michigan Freedom of Information Act, P.A.
+- A. Department Heads shall be responsible for ensuring compliance with this policy. - B. All criminal background, MVR and primary verification checks will be conducted and processed under the provisions of the Michigan Freedom of Information Act, P.A.
 442 of 1976. - C. Background checks will be conducted on all candidates offered a position with Mason County.
-All candidates will be informed that they are subject to a background check upon offer of employment and must fill out an Authorization to Obtain Information and General Release Form. - D. Results will be reviewed for job relatedness by the appropriate Elected Official or Department Head. and will be forwarded to the County Administrator acting on behalf of the Finance, Personnel, & Rules Committee for review.
+All candidates will be informed that they are subject to a background check upon offer of employment and must fill out an Authorization to Obtain Information and General Release Form. - D. Results will be reviewed for job relatedness by Department Head and will be forwarded to the Personnel Committee for review.
 Mason County will obtain the advice of a labor attorney in analyzing the results of questionable background checks to determine the most appropriate action. - E. Criminal background checks and/or MVR checks that show convictions and/or primary verification checks that show complaints may result in the withdrawal of a job offer to a candidate.
-Mason County reserves the right to take action on the results of such inquiries to best serve its interest and those of the people it serves. - F. Copies of the background check results shall be maintained by the County Administrator. - G. Sources - a.
-Background checks will be conducted through the Michigan State Police or the Sheriff. - b.
+Mason County reserves the right to take action on the results of such inquiries to best serve its interest and those of the people it serves. - F. Copies of the background check results shall be maintained in the candidate's personnel file.

+G. Sources

+- a.
+Background checks will be conducted through the Michigan State Police. - b.
 Mason County shall subscribe to the Record Hookup Unit Program through the Michigan Department of State, Bureau of Driver and Vehicle Records, Customer Services Division for automatic notification of motor vehicle violations. - c.
 Current professional licenses and registrations shall be verified noting any complaints registered with the State of Michigan Licensing Office. - d.
-Original transcripts must be sent directly to your Elected Official or Department Head from educational institutions for new degrees.
+Original transcripts must be sent directly to your Department Head from educational institutions for new degrees.